agnieszkasia/PasswordWallet/README.md

 # PasswordWallet
-Web application that processes data from txt files, xml files and database.
+Web application for storing passwords.

 ## Technologies
 Project is created with: